Learn about actual and potential costs

 Find the vendor to meet your needs

 Market share concentration in the repossession services market is low.
-The market is highly fragmented, with about 4,600 suppliers currently operating in the United States.
-The top four suppliers account for less than 30.0% of total market revenue.
-The high degree of fragmentation in this market is caused by...
+The market is highly fragmented, with about 4,400 suppliers currently operating in the United States, and the top four suppliers account for less than 30.0% of total market revenue.
+In fact, no single supplier earns more than 5.0% of total...
 Subscribe to learn more.

 Questions to ask potential suppliers